djhmateer/djhmateer.github.io/_posts/2021-02-15-winter lockdown.md

 [![Top trumps](/assets/2021-02-14/ttrumps.jpg "Top Trumps"){:width="500px"}](/assets/2021-02-14/ttrumps.jpg)

-Chess (Mia who is 6 knows how all the pieces move and likes it!)
+Chess (Mia who is 6 knows how all the pieces move and likes it!).
+She watched the end of the Queens Gambit with Ellie and was inspired to learn.

 [![Chess](/assets/2021-02-14/chess.jpg "Chess"){:width="500px"}](/assets/2021-02-14/chess.jpg)